Shrutithokale01/Tele-ICU_HackElite/README.md

 ##### Frames per Second, inference & Accuracy :

-Total number of frames are 723 of the video of 24 seconds then how many frames per second ?
+Total number of frames are 1538 for a video of 50 seconds

 - fps=video length in seconds total frames​
 Given: